lt20kmph/pmail/README.md

 Communications between the server and client parts of the program is incredibly primitive and no form of encryption is currently implemented.
 Therefore, do no attempt to run the client/server over any network you do not completely trust

+## Limitations and TODO

+- If database gets too large then scrolling is sluggish.
+- The algorithm to detect attachments is unreliable.
+- Handle searches with large number of results differently.
+- Improve error handling and logging.

 [1]: https://developers.google.com/gmail/api/quickstart/python
 [2]: http://w3m.sourceforge.net/